 Check out Yosemite’s most iconic view point.
 Looking over the valley floor, you’ll have incredible views of the park’s most famous features including El Capitan, Half Dome, Clouds Rest, and Bridalveil Fall.

 From Glacier Point, you can see about one third of Yosemite National Park.
 This viewpoint rises over 3,500 feet above the valley floor.
 Looking down on waterfalls, and at eye level with Half Dome, this spot certainly cannot be missed.
-Due to rehabilitation, Glacier Point Road will be closed in 2021 and will slowly start to reopen in 2022.
+Due to rehabilitation, Glacier Point Road will be closed will slowly start to reopen in 2022.

 At over 8,000 feet in elevation, Tenaya Lake is the largest in Yosemite.
 Filled with snowmelt, this lake might be a bit chilly, but it sure is a refreshing place to cool off!
 And if swimming isn’t your thing, there are a bunch of picnic areas on the shore.